the-stencil-io/the-stencil-composer/README.md

 Pages are Markdown files.
 They are named according to their content language, and contain only content written in that language.
 For example, a page named `en.md` contains English language content.

 The basic rule is this: 1 page == 1 locale.
-You can have as many pages per Article as you wish, depending on how many languages you need to represent, currently, there can only be ONE page per Article of the same locale.
+You can have as many pages per Article as you wish, depending on how many languages you need to represent, but currently, there can only be ONE page per Article of the same locale.

 Because a Page corresponds directly to a locale, Pages cannot exist if the desired locale doesn't exist.
 This means that, if you want a page in a language you haven't added yet, you'll need to add that locale first, and only then start creating pages that use it.